Dasha-MyOleg/2024-winter/Skills/Programming.md

 ## Programming fundamental concepts

 - Syntax and concepts
-  - value
+  - value 🖐️ used
-  - identifier
+  - identifier 🖐️ used
-  - variable
+  - variable 🖐️ used
   - constant
-  - scalar
+  - scalar 🖐️ used
-  - literal
+  - literal 🖐️ used
-  - expression
+  - expression 🖐️ used
   - heap
   - function
   - procedure
-  - method
+  - method 🖐️ used
-  - class
+  - class 🖐️ used
   - prototype
   - event
   - type
   - primitive types
   - reference types
-  - flag
+  - flag 🖐️ used
   - lexical scope
   - code block
   - conditions
   - loops
-  - assignment
+  - assignment 🖐️ used
   - regular expression
   - interface
   - contract